jacobduncan00/cryptid/README.md

 - [x] Change theme button and place in better spot
 - [] Add functionality for private rooms
 - [] Issue with certain colors not rendering at all
+- [] Make scrollable 'view' / 'area' for the chat messages and don't scroll entire screen